Manage business, not servers

 Consolidating one-off systems into a single flexible application platform gives the business the agility it demands, and gives IT more control, visibility, and security over operational data.
 Moreover, the resulting reduction in support costs gives IT leadership the breathing room it needs to enact true efficiency gains.

 Mobility is a fragmented, confusing landscape.
-It’s one thing to let executives view reports on their personal devices, and another to integrate mobility into day-to-day operations in a way that captures the efficiency gains to be had.
+It’s one thing to let executives view reports on their personal devices, and another to integrate mobile apps into day-to-day operations in a way that captures the efficiency gains to be had.
 The key is to start with specific use cases, such as frequently executed procedures, and build from there.

 The most challenging aspect of keeping systems and data secure is the sheer number of threat vectors available to hostile actors.
 From distributed systems to social engineering attacks, the key to peace of mind is knowing that core applications are protected with state-of-the-art cyber security, and that infiltrations will never go unnoticed.